-(a) There are facilities for data entry in Hindi alongwith English.

-- (b) Any employee can use it in either English or Hindi.
-For this it is necessary to have such facility in the machine so that the employee can display in either English or Hindi on the monitor at will. - (c) The output of the system (report, letter etc.) could be produced by the person working on the machine either in Hindi or English at will.
+- (a) There is facility for data entry in Hindi along with English. - (b) An employee can use it to work either in Hindi or in English.
+For this, the machine should have such facility which would facilitate viewing or display of material in Hindi or English. - (c) The output of the system (report, letter etc.) could be obtained by the person working on the machine either in Hindi or English at will.